raspberrychris/cryptotravellers/content/blog/How-to-buy/buy-bitcoin.md

 ## How to buy bitcoin using Coinbase

-Coinbase is one of the most well known exchanges and is simple and easy to use.
-To get started with Coinbase use [our referral code here to get $10 free in Bitcoin](https://cryptotravellers.com/link/coinbase) when you buy or sell $100.
+Coinbase is one of the most well known and trusted exchanges and is simple and easy to use and perfect for beginners to get started trading.

+> To get started with Coinbase use [our referral code here to get $10 free in Bitcoin](https://cryptotravellers.com/link/coinbase) when you buy or sell $100.